kounoike/obs-virtualbg/README.md

 ![](doc/filter_2_en.png)

+Since v1.2.0, default inference engine is changed.
+Now, default inference engine is CPU.
+But, it is low accuracy, heavy to compute.
+If you can use GPU, changing to GPU is better.
+But some case, GPU engine is crashed at initialize phase.

 ### Background settings

 Place a background image, window capture, or game capture source below the filtered source.
 Set the size, crop, etc. to complete the settings.